kernelci/kcidb/SUBMISSION_HOWTO.md

 Please make sure to validate each report against the schema output by `kcidb-schema` before publishing it.

+### Submitting objects multiple times

+If you submit an object with the same ID more than once, then the database will still consider them as one object, but will pick the value for each of its properties randomly, from across all submitted objects, wherever present.

+This can be used to submit object properties gradually.
+E.g. you can send a test object without the `duration` and `status` properties when you start the test.
+Then, when it finishes, you can send a report with a test containing the same `id`, and only the `duration` and `status` properties, to mark its completion.

 5\.
 Go to 3, if you have more
 ------------------------------
 Do not hesitate to start submitting your reports as soon as you can.
 This will